abertschi/ad-free/README.md

 Detector which parses Spotify notifications for certain keywords.
 In order to avoid false positives, an notification action is provided to unblock wrongly detected advertisements.

 - `NotificationActionDetector`:
-Detector which inspects Spotify track navigation bar which appears to be different when ads are present.
+Detector which inspects Spotify notifications for properties which appear to be set when ads are present.

 ### Ad blocking